 Youth Ministry provides a community for 7th-12th graders that focuses on fellowship, service, and pastoral support for youth during their middle school and high school years.
 Youth Ministry is an open and welcoming community that invites all to join in asking questions, making friends, giving back, having fun, sharing new experiences, having doubts, finding answers, and feeling God's love during the teenage years.
-For more information about Youth Ministry, contact Hilary Lambert at firstname.lastname@example.org.
+For more information about Youth Ministry, contact Dawn Fleishman at email@example.com.

 Youth Sunday School is offered during the academic year from 10:10-11:10am, in the Youth Loft, on the top level.
 Youth Ministry utilizes a curriculum that is discussion-based and designed around the unique experiences of teenagers.

 On some Wednesdays, Youth Ministry gathers for Youth Group from 6:30-8pm in the Youth Loft, on the top level.
 Youth enjoy dinner, games, and just plain hanging out, as well as a short discussion topic for the week.
 Youth Group provides a great opportunity for the youth to get to know each other better in a casual, unstructured setting.

 Throughout the year, the youth gather for fellowship opportunities, including Night Games (think hide and seek in the dark) at the church, as well as outings like a baseball game, bowling, a rafting trip, etc. Fellowship outings provide the youth a great chance to have new experiences with friends, as well as get to know the adult volunteers from the church who help chaperone.